williamyang98/oculink_m2_adapter/docs/content/docs/design/transmission_line/skew_requirements.md

 - There should be careful selection of an appropriate fibre weave pattern for maximum uniformity.
 - Additionally there is also mechanically compressed fibre glass which flattens the weave and fills in any gaps to produce a uniform weave pattern.
-- Here is a pdf from Isola group who are a copper clad laminate and prepeg materials manufacturer.
+- Here is a pdf from Isola group who are a copper clad laminate and prepreg materials manufacturer.
     - {{< pdf_link key="isola_group_fibre_weave_patterns" >}}
     - It contains various high quality images of fibre weave patterns and their fill factor measurements.
-    - They also include treatment processes for bonding the prepeg and core to copper layers and how that effects the copper smoothness which is relevant for [skin effect](/docs/design/transmission_line/skin_effect).
+    - They also include treatment processes for bonding the prepreg and core to copper layers and how that effects the copper smoothness which is relevant for [skin effect](/docs/design/transmission_line/skin_effect).

 #### JLCPCB controlled impedance stackup